0898 Beautiful South: Initial reception

 Q gave the album a "Good" rating of three stars out of five, saying "The Beautiful South offers us boozers and losers, reshaping the world and overthrowing the government from the comfort of a bar stool."
 Audio were favourable, saying "The Beautiful South effortlessly renders their sophisticated pop melodies and signature lyricism with silken production...wickedly clever."
-People magazine, in its Picks and Pans section, were favourable, saying "minor melodramas aren't exactly the variety of glib pleasantries you'd expect such easygoing music to be delivering, but the ability to use the standard pop format to sneak in something new is the sign of a truly exceptional band.
+People, in its Picks and Pans section, were favourable, saying "minor melodramas aren't exactly the variety of glib pleasantries you'd expect such easygoing music to be delivering, but the ability to use the standard pop format to sneak in something new is the sign of a truly exceptional band.
 It's well worth taking a trip to the Beautiful South."

 The album appeared in numerous lists of the best albums of 1992.
 Vox included the album at number 18 on their list of the "Vox Albums of 1992", NME ranked it at number 44 in its list of the top 50 "Albums of the Year", Robert Christgau placed the album at number 53 on the 1992 edition of his annual "Dean's List" of the best albums of the year, curated for the annual Pazz & Jop critics' roll.
 A reviewer for The Pansentinent League included the album in his list of "My Ten Favourite Albums of the 1990s", saying it is "full of clever, funny, bittersweet lines and packed with memorable pop songs from start to finish."

 Legacy

 The album has enjoyed a similarly favourable legacy, and some consider it to be an under-rated record.
-In a retrospective review, Roch Parisien of Allmusic rated the album three stars out of five, praising the band's unusual sound and Kelly's production.
-Colin Larkin rated the album three stars out of five in his book Encyclopedia of Popular Music.
+In a retrospective review, Roch Parisien of AllMusic praised the band's unusual sound and Kelly's production.
+Colin Larkin rated the album three stars out of five in his book The Encyclopedia of Popular Music.
 In 1998, Christgau said the album was "stronger than reviews caviled".
 In 2003, Maria Lamie said that the album "has the privilege of still being liked by its creators".
 In The New Rolling Stone Album Guide, Keith Harris gave the album three and a half stars out of five.
 In 2014, a reviewer for Record Review Play said that "the whole album is full of hints of the sinister, as on 'Something That You Said', but compassion finds a way in (Old Red Eyes Is Back, 'I'm Your Number One Fan') to provide just enough of a break from the darkness, and while there's humour, it comes in both dark and lighter shades, as on 'When I'm 84'.
 Perhaps old age has pushed it to the back of the collection, or perhaps the unprecedented success of compilation album Carry on up the Charts, which sold record numbers in record time and seemed to find a home in music collections up and down the land, big or small, just led to Beautiful South fatigue.
 Regardless, 0898 is long overdue a revisit or two."